Maximilian Cohen: The early US Communist movement

 Later in 1919, Left Wing Section, Local New York decided to issue its own weekly newspaper, The New York Communist.
-Max Cohen was made business manager of the new paper, which was edited by the celebrated journalist and war correspondent John Reed.
+Cohen was made business manager of the new paper, which was edited by the celebrated journalist and war correspondent John Reed.
 Cohen's stint in this capacity was brief, as he stepped down effective with the June 14, 1919, issue, with Ben Gitlow taking over the job.

 Later in June 1919, the national Left Wing Section held an organizational Left Wing National Conference in New York City.
-There Cohen was elected Secretary of the governing National Council of this group.
+There Cohen was elected secretary of the governing National Council of this group.
 Cohen was one of those members of the National Council who sought to avoid a split of the emerging Communist movement by endorsing the convention call issued by the Socialist Party of Michigan and the language federations of the Socialist Party seeking the immediate establishment of a Communist Party of America in Chicago on September 1, 1919.
 On this matter he came into bitter disagreement with Reed, Gitlow, and other leading members of the Left Wing Section, who sought to fight for control of the Socialist Party at its 1919 Emergency National Convention, slated for August 30 in that same city.
-This disagreement over tactics led to the formation of two separate organizations — the Communist Party of America (CPA) and the Communist Labor Party of America (CLP), groups which fought each other tooth and nail for the next two years before finally merging their forces permanently in the middle of 1922.
+This disagreement over tactics led to the formation of two separate organizations: the Communist Party of America (CPA) and the Communist Labor Party of America (CLP), groups which fought each other tooth and nail for the next two years before finally merging their forces permanently in the middle of 1922.

-Cohen was elected as a delegate to the founding convention of the CPA in September 1919 and served as a member of the 9 member committee of the convention which wrote the CPA's program.
-He was also chosen as editor of the organization's official organ, a weekly newspaper published in New York and called The Communist.
+Cohen was elected as a delegate to the founding convention of the CPA in September 1919 and served as a member of the nine-member committee of the convention that wrote the CPA's program.
+He was also chosen as editor of the organization's official organ, a weekly newspaper published in New York called The Communist.